weaveworks/weave-gitops-docs/docs/getting-started.md

 ### 6 - See application details

-As the workloads begin to be deployed, you can view the progress and check for key reconiliation status updates in the Application details page.
+As the workloads begin to be deployed, you can view the progress and check for key reconciliation status updates in the Application details page.

 Navigate to the Applications view by clicking in the left menu bar, you should now see the `podinfo-deploy` application listed.
 Click the name of the Application to view the details page.
 You may need to refresh the page to view up to date status.